Retail Pro POS Review

 To give you a general idea as to the cost, though, I’ve found that technical support, training, and upgrades are, by far, the most expensive part of Retail Pro’s total package.
 Assuming your starting figure (for software, hardware, support, and upgrades) is $11,000, this part of the purchase takes up a whopping 60% of that (about $6,600).
 That brings me back to the importance of doing your research before picking your reseller because these rates (along with the quality of service) will vary between providers.

 Other than that, the My Retail Pro web portal provides users with access to a support knowledgebase of articles, a TV section of training videos, Retail Pro University (featuring online and instructor-led classes), a documentation section (filled with user guides, technical memos, and release notes), and a discussion board with questions and topics from other users.

 Pick any processor you like, and Retail Pro will probably be able to make it work.
-Since the company works with the payments gateway Cayan — “The Payments Possibilities Company” — any payment processor can integrate into the Retail Pro system.
+Since the company works with the payments gateway Cayan (now part of TSYS) — “The Payments Possibilities Company” — any payment processor can integrate into the Retail Pro system.
 Check out our merchant account comparison chart to compare some high-ranking Merchant Maverick payment processing choices.